GajiGesa, a fintech focused on Indonesian workers, adds strategic investors and launches new app for micro-SMEs – TechCrunch

 “Having a bank as a partner allows us to structure the right interest rate, the right size of products and create a larger impact,” said Malinowska.

-GajiGesa does not charge interest rates or require collateral, since users are pre-approved by their employers.
+GajiGesa does not charge interest rates or require collateral, as users are pre-approved by their employers.
 Instead, companies can decide to charge fees or offer GajiGesa as part of a benefits package.
 When a worker withdraws money, GajiGesa asks why they are using the Earned Wage Access feature, and presents that data to companies in an anonymized and aggregated format.

 This allows employers to see what needs their work base has and potentially develop new benefits.
 For example, one of the top three reasons workers use EWA is to pay medical bills.
-“This is a strong signal to an employer that if you’re trying to retain employees, especially a blue collar employee, even a basic insurance product might be very attractive for the family,” said Agrawal.
+“This is a strong signal to an employer that if you’re trying to retain employees, especially a blue-collar employee, even a basic insurance product might be very attractive for the family,” said Agrawal.

 GajiGesa also discovered that many workers, especially in Tier 2 to Tier 3 cities, use its EWA to fund family businesses instead of taking out loans for working capital.